rsasaki0109/li_slam_ros2/README.md

 demo data(ROS1) in LIO-SAM
 https://github.com/TixiaoShan/LIO-SAM
+To use ros1 rosbag , use [rosbags](https://pypi.org/project/rosbags/).
 The Velodyne VLP-16 was used in this data.

 ```
 rviz2 -d src/li_slam_ros2/scanmatcher/rviz/lio.rviz